Limerence-76-105-110-104/BasicPhotoEditing/README.md

+Image Editinng

-This is a simple image editor implemented in Python using OpenCV, with a GUI made using Tkinter.
+This is basic image editing code implemented in Python using OpenCV, with GUI created using Tkinter.